zenstruck/schedule-bundle/doc/cli-commands.md

 Options:
       --detail          Show detailed task list

+Help:
+  Exit code 0: no issues.
+  Exit code 1: some issues.
 ```

 This command lists your currently defined schedule.
 It displays useful information
 and potential issues.
 The `--detail` option gives even more detail.

+Run this command as a CI build step to ensure your schedule does not make it
+to production with issues.

 Consider the following schedule definition: